bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 </ng-container>
 ```

-This code poses a problem since the `ngFor` doesn't get rendered until after `states.isPending === false`.
+This code poses a problem since the `ngFor` doesn’t get rendered until after `states.isPending === false`.
 If states was a
 stream, `isPending` would only be false after the response from the HTTP request was produced.
 After that `ngFor` would
 be rendered, subscribe to `states`, and do... nothing.
 This is because the `ngFor` subscribed late, after the data it
-needed was already produced by the stream. `ngFor` missed it's chance to get that data.
+needed was already produced by the stream. `ngFor` missed it’s chance to get that data.

 What we need is for `ngFor` to get replayed the last value emitted by the stream once it subscribes. `shareReplay(1)`
 will buffer the last emission of the preceding stream, and replay it for any late subscribers.
 Now when `ngFor` gets